telerik/kendo-ui-builder/docs/getting-started/design-time.md

 # Designing the Application

-The **App Design** page provides options to define and update the properties of the application and to set up its design by enabling you to add and edit its modules and data providers.
+From its **App Design** page, the Builder enables you to set and update application properties and to add and edit its modules and data providers.

+## Managing Application Settings

+The **App Design** page provides options for creating or deleting an application, editing its properties, and defining user roles.

-## Creating Applications
+### Creating Applications

-To create an application:

 1. On the Dashboard, select the **Create App** option.
 As a result, the **Create App** page opens.
 1. On the **Create App** page, select the framework by clicking on it (**Target Framework**).